richkirl/OpenglTest/README.md

 # OpenglTest

-This test for working render text in OpenGL'\n'
+This test for working render text in OpenGL

 For Example > my system (x64)